bookofproofs/bookofproofs.github.io/_sources/history/16th-century/girard-albert.md

 title: Girard, Albert
 born: 1595
 died: 1632
-keywords: Albert Girard, trigonometry, logarithms, equations, probability theory, decimal fraction, analytic geometry
+keywords: albert girard,girard
-description: Albert Girardwas a French mathematician-musician: first to use trigonometry abbreviations, developed logarithms, equations, probability theory & fraction integration, and wrote a treatise on calculus.
+description: Albert Girard was a French mathematician and musician.
+His work on trigonometry is the first to use the abbreviations sin, cos, tan.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---